ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 Let me share my experience with traditional distributions like Arch and Ubuntu, and why I chose NixOS, and the changes it brought me, from a personal perspective.

-For example, when I used Deepin Ubuntu in the past, I didn't customize the system much for fear of causing problems and not being able to fix them easily.
+For example, when I used Deepin, Ubuntu and other traditional distros in the past, I didn't customize the system much for fear of causing problems and not being able to fix them easily.
 Moreover, any customizations I made were black boxes and not migratable.
 A month later, I would have forgotten everything, and the system would have become increasingly chaotic and opaque over time.

 If you're using a rolling release distribution like Arch, the issues you encounter are generally minor.
 But with Ubuntu or Deepin, it's rare for in-place upgrades to go smoothly, which means I had to re-customize everything on the new Ubuntu version.
 Worse yet, I might have forgotten what I did in the past, meaning I had to spend more time researching my system environment and how everything was installed and configured.
 This repetitive labor is very painful.

 Clearly, the more complex and customized the system, the harder it is to migrate to a new version.

-This is why rolling release distributions like Arch, Gentoo, and Fedora are so popular among Linux enthusiasts.
+I think this is why rolling release distributions like Arch, Gentoo, and Fedora are so popular among Linux enthusiasts.
 Linux users who like to customize their systems mostly use these types of distributions.

-Can Arch or Fedora solve the problem completely?
+So can Arch or Fedora solve the problems completely?
 Obviously not.

 Firstly, they have a higher update frequency, which means you're more likely to break something on your system.
 Of course, this is a small problem, as most Linux users now use btrfs or zfs file system snapshots for rollback in case of issues.

-Their fundamental problem, however, is:
+Their fundamental problems, however, is:

 1. Your Arch system environment, file system snapshots, or virtual machine snapshots are still black boxes.
 They will become increasingly chaotic with continuous use and do not include the "knowledge" of how to build this environment from scratch, making them **unexplainable.**
-   - In my work, I've seen some "ancestral virtual machine snapshots" or "ancestral cloud server snapshots" where no one knows how the environment was set up, and each new person who takes over can only continue to pile on buffs, then pass the time bomb to the next person.
+   - In my work, I've seen some "**ancestral virtual machine snapshots**" or "**ancestral cloud server snapshots**" where no one knows how the environment was set up, and each new person who takes over can only continue to pile on buffs, then pass the time bomb to the next person.
 This is like the game where people take turns adding water to a cup, and whoever adds water when it overflows is out of luck.
 1. Arch essentially requires you to follow its updates continuously, which means you must continuously maintain it.
-   - If you let a machine run stable for a year and a half and then decide to update it, the risk of problems is quite high.
-If you then decide to set up a new Arch machine and restore the old environment, you're back to the same problem—you have to figure out how to restore your customization process from the old environment, which is also not a pleasant task.
+   - If you let a machine run stable for a year and then decide to update it, the risk of problems is quite high.
+If you then decide to set up a new Arch machine and restore the old environment, you're back to the same problem — you have to figure out how to restore your customization process from the old environment, which is also not a pleasant task.
 1. Snapshots are strongly associated with the current hardware environment and are easily affected by various strange issues when used directly on different hardware machines, making them **unmovable.**
 1. Snapshots are large binary files, making them expensive to back up and share.

 Docker can solve some of these problems.
 Firstly, Docker container images can be fully described by Dockerfiles, meaning they are **explainable**, and the same environment can be replicated in different environments.
 This indicates that they are **movable.**

 For server environments, running all applications in containers, with the host machine only responsible for running containers, greatly reduces the cost of system maintenance by only requiring you to maintain the most basic system environment and some Dockerfiles and yaml files and is thus the preferred choice for DevOps.